 Because they can spread many serious diseases, ticks are dangerous to both pets and people.
 Here, our Nashville vets describe how external parasites thrive.
 We list which signs to watch for, and how to keep ticks away from your pets and your family.

 These external parasites feed on the blood of humans and animals.
 They do not jump or fly and so rely on hosts (wild animals are typically responsible for bringing ticks onto your property) for transportation.
 Once they've entered your property, pets frequently become hosts, and parasites are brought into your home.

 Because ticks spread a number of serious diseases, they are dangerous to both people and pets.
 People can get serious conditions such as Lyme disease when the tick's saliva—which contains germs and bacteria—makes its way into the bloodstream.

-What do ticks look like in Tennessee?
+What do ticks look like in Nashville?

-The black-legged tick (also known as the deer tick) is one of the most common tick species found in Tennessee and has the dubious distinction of being the species responsible for most cases of Lyme disease in our state.
+The black-legged tick (also known as the deer tick) is one of the most common tick species found in Nashville and has the dubious distinction of being the species responsible for most cases of Lyme disease in our state.
 It's joined by the lone star tick, American dog tick, winter tick, and brown dog tick.